 Technology can never replace human interaction in child welfare.
 And it shouldn’t.
 Connecting with children and families is fundamental to improving outcomes and well-being.

 The current COVID-19 pandemic has caused many child welfare agencies to quickly pivot to support a remote workforce, and enable people to connect and share important information in new and different ways.
 Some child welfare experts predict connecting remotely will become part of the new normal for child welfare through things like video chats, collaboration apps, or instant messaging tools.

 Traverse, Northwoods’ child welfare software, is empowering remote work across the country today, while supporting caseworkers’ efforts to provide critical service delivery, in a variety of ways.
-We put five best practices from agencies using Traverse into a 25-minute webinar.
-If you’re strapped for time, keep reading below.Read More
+Here are five best practices from agencies using Traverse.Read More

 To our Traverse® customers,

 As essential services personnel, having the right tools in your toolbox is important as you need to access information quickly, wherever you might be.

 To support you in your continuing efforts to keep children, families, and yourselves safe during this time, here are seven tips for making the most of Traverse.Read More